Non-stationary Spatio-Temporal Modeling Using the Stochastic Advection-Diffusion Equation

 An intriguing extension of our proposed approach involves the local refinement of tensor product B-splines \citep{patrizi_adaptive_2020}.
 This refinement adjusts the placement of knots within the B-splines depending on where increased flexibility is required or where less is beneficial.
 Another potential enhancement is the adoption of triangular instead of rectangular grid cells.
 This modification would offer enhanced flexibility in the spatial domain, allowing for more accurate representations of complex geographical features like coastlines, islands, and fjords.
 While these extensions would necessitate additional implementation efforts, they present valuable opportunities for further research and development in future projects.

 Optimizing our model presents several challenges and opportunities for improvement.
 One notable limitation is that the vector field describing the anisotropic diffusion exhibits two equivalent optima, complicating optimization efforts, particularly since this vector field varies spatially.
-Exploring alternative parameterizations of the vector field that circumvent this issue could be beneficial.
+Exploring alternative parameterizations of the vector field that circumvent this issue such as \citet{llamazares2024parameterization} could be beneficial.
 In our efforts to optimize the model parameters, we have utilized the ADAM optimizer \citep{kingma_adam_2017}, chosen for its effectiveness in handling vanishing gradients—a common issue in machine learning scenarios where certain parameter gradients are extremely small.
-Despite its advantages, ADAM is not without flaws, and there may be potential for better performance with other optimizers.
-We have tested additional optimizers, including Rmsprop, Adagrad, and Adadelta \citep{ruder_overview_2017}, but none outperformed ADAM in our studies.
+We have tested several optimizers, including Rmsprop, Adagrad, and Adadelta \citep{ruder_overview_2017}, but none outperformed ADAM in our studies.
 We also experimented with AdaHessian \citep{yao_adahessian_2021}, which scales gradients using the diagonal of the Hessian matrix.
 However, this approach did not enhance the optimization process, likely because the parameters are too interdependent to benefit from scaling by only the diagonal elements.
 Calculating the full Hessian matrix, while potentially more effective, is prohibitively expensive in computational terms for this model.
 Exploring these optimization challenges further could yield significant advancements in the performance and applicability of our approach.